lawrenceadams/qmortality_python/README.md

 ## Covariates

-For documentation on the covariates, please see the docstring in the code.
+For documentation on the covariates, please see the associated docstring in [`qmortality.py`](./qmortality.py).